TItanGuy99/Titan-IDE/README.md

 own game.
 After you install the tool, download the template you wish and put it inside the following directory:
 C:\cygwin\home\(Your Computer name)\dc\kos\Projects\

-The toll can be downloaded here: https://titangamestudios.com/2017/04/22/tutorial-how-to-make-a-dreamcast-game-using-the-titan-ide/
+The tool can be downloaded here: https://titangamestudios.com/2017/04/22/tutorial-how-to-make-a-dreamcast-game-using-the-titan-ide/